warte67/SDOM/docs/display_object_anchoring.md

 ### Anchor Naming Conventions
 - Anchor points are represented as enums in code: `AnchorPoint::TOP_LEFT`, `AnchorPoint::TOP_CENTER`, `AnchorPoint::TOP_RIGHT`, `AnchorPoint::MIDDLE_LEFT`, `AnchorPoint::MIDDLE_CENTER`, `AnchorPoint::MIDDLE_RIGHT`, `AnchorPoint::BOTTOM_LEFT`, `AnchorPoint::BOTTOM_CENTER`, `AnchorPoint::BOTTOM_RIGHT`.
-- In JSON or config, these may be written as strings: `"top_left"`, `"middle_center"`, etc. The mapping is direct.
+- In Lua or config, these may be written as strings: `"top_left"`, `"middle_center"`, etc. The mapping is direct and bindings accept either the enum or a string alias.

 ### Edge-Based Layout
 - Each display object tracks its edges: `left_`, `right_`, `top_`, `bottom_`.